Accessibility Projects Grants Applications Are Now Open!

 If you have any questions, please contact the Accessibility Projects Grants Coordinator at ap@dabc.ca

-The Province has now announced that the grants will be available again in 2025/26.
-A total of $450,000 will be made available to BC-based not-for-profit organizations.
-Successful applicants will receive up to a $40,000 grant to implement a year-long project in 2026.
-Applications will open on August 5th.
+The Province has now announced that the grants will be available again in 2026/27, providing a total of $450,000 to be dispersed to BC-based not-for-profit organizations.
+Successful applicants will receive up to $40,000 to implement a year-long project in 2027.

-May 25-31 is National AccessAbility Week in BC and Canada and the #NAAW2025 theme is “Breaking barriers together: Paving the way for an inclusive future.”
+May 31st-June 6th is National AccessAbility Week in Canada and the #NAAW2026 theme is “Building a Strong, Accessible Canada.
 DABC is pleased to be able to once again distribute funds that will improve access and inclusion for people with disabilities in BC.

 These grants are for projects focusing on one of the following objectives to increase accessibility for people with disabilities: